jwu142/Capstone-Project-2019/getstarted.md

 Here is a 40-second video showing how to get started, with the specific steps below.
 For a more complete installation guide, [visit the Beautiful Jekyll page](https://github.com/daattali/beautiful-jekyll#readme).

 <img src="../img/install-steps.gif" style="width:100%;" alt="Installation steps" />

-### 1. Fork the Beautiful Jekyll repository

-Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clicking the Fork button on the top right corner in GitHub.

----

-See how easy that is?
-I wasn't lying - it really can be done in two minutes.

 <div class="get-started-wrap">
   <a class="btn btn-success btn-lg get-started-btn" href="https://github.com/daattali/beautiful-jekyll#readme">Get Started!</a>